codr7/alisp/README.md

 42
 ```

-`include` may be used to inline the contents of additional files.
+`include` may be used to inline the contents of additional scripts.

 ```
   "test.alisp".(include)